From Transition to Direction

 Study Abroad » |

-Sophomore Events 2022-2023
+Sophomore Events

 Develop your Pathway Plan - Create an integrated and unique plan to actively discover your purpose and place within the Saint Anselm community and seek insight in key areas of your collegiate experience based on your goals.
-To get started, contact Dr. Karlea Brunelle-Joiner to set up an appointment at (603) 641-7600.
+To get started, contact Dr. Karlea Brunelle to set up an appointment at (603) 641-7600.

 Your second year can be an exciting time as you get more involved on campus and begin to think about your future.
 It's also a time that may bring up many questions, such as:

-- Am I in the right major for me?
+- Am I in the right major?

-- Should my major factor into my study-abroad, co-curricular and internship decisions?
+- Should my major factor into my study abroad, co-curricular and internship decisions?

 - What are some ways to get more involved on and off campus?